Skiing in Australia: Snow conditions

+The official opening of the ski season for most resorts coincides with the Kings Birthday Long Weekend on the second Monday in June, although extensive downhill skiing often does not become available until late in the month or July due to the climate change induced shortening of the snow sports season.
+The season usually ends in early October, although in the twentieth century it was not unusual for some of the higher resorts, particularly Perisher and Thredbo, to extend into early November.
+However, more recent years have seen poor conditions as early as late September.

 History and major locations

 There is skiable terrain in three States: New South Wales, Victoria and Tasmania, as well as in the Australian Capital Territory, during the Southern Hemisphere winter.
 The ski season runs from June/July to September/October.
 A number of well serviced resorts have been developed, including: Thredbo, Perisher Ski Resort, Charlotte Pass and Selwyn Snowfields in New South Wales; Mount Buller, Falls Creek, Mount Hotham, Mount Baw Baw and Mount Buffalo in Victoria; as well as the small resorts of Ben Lomond and Mount Mawson in Tasmania.

-New South Wales has the highest terrain and ski resorts: Thredbo's Karel's T-bar terminates at 2037 metres, Perisher's highest lifted point is a close second at 2034 metres and Charlotte Pass at 1990 metres.
+New South Wales has the highest terrain and ski resorts: Perisher's newly constructed Mount Perisher 6 Chair terminates at 2042 metres, Thredbo's highest lifted point is a close second at 2037 metres, and Charlotte Pass at 1990 metres.
 In Victoria, the highest lifted points are at Mount Hotham with 1845 metres, Falls Creek at 1842 metres, and Mount Buller at 1805 metres.

 Jindabyne is the main service town for the New South Wales resorts, but most Australian resort centres have on-snow accommodation.
 Other ski-service towns include Cooma and Adaminaby in NSW and Bright in Victoria.
 Canberra is situated around two hours' drive from the New South Wales ski-fields, while Melbourne is in good proximity to some of the Victorian resorts (less than two and a half hours’ drive to Mount Baw Baw and three to Mount Buller).
 The resort village of Dinner Plain in Victoria also has ski facilities.

 The mainland's highest peak is Mount Kosciuszko at 2228 m.